valleyofdoom/PC-Tuning/README.md

     DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase
     ```

-- Favour tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files
+- Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files